Homework 6

 change its values (rationals will be “immutable”).
 For example, here

-is what the add
+is what the add function header looks like:

 Rational add(Rational &other)